 Above: A replica of one of six 18th century cannons that defended Sitges.
 The town traces its origins as far back as the 4th century BC, when it was an Iberian settlement called Blanca Subur.

 In the 18th century restrictions were lifted, allowing free trade with the Americas.
 Many people from Sitges came back from places like Cuba with new found wealth and used it to build mansions.
-In 1891, the painter, poet, playwright and journalist Santiago Rusiñol moved to Sitges and the town became a part of the Catalan modernisme movement.
+The town became a part of the Catalan modernisme movement in 1891, when the painter, poet, playwright and journalist Santiago Rusiñol moved to Sitges.

 In 1909, an American businessman, art collector, and philanthropist named Charles Deering funded the construction of the Palau de Maricel.
-In 1916, Hotel Subur, the first major hotel of Sitges opened its doors.
+Soon after, in 1916, Hotel Subur, the first major hotel of Sitges opened its doors.
 It was followed in 1933 by Hotel Terramar.

-In 1968 the Sitges Film Festival took place for the first time.
+The Sitges Film Festival took place for the first time in 1968.
 The event aimed to attract more tourism to Sitges and has since become the world’s top fantasy film festival.
 In 1975, the Port d’Aiguadolç began operations.
 It is now one of the largest marinas in the Mediterranean, with 742 moorings.

 Sitges is home to two museums that are declared sites of National Interest: Cau Ferrat and the Maricel Museum.
 Also worth visiting are the Palau de Maricel, Fundació Stämpfli and the Museu Romàntic.